 corresponding prefix, i.e. if you set the sampling scheme you use

-– all functions to control sampling have the
+sim_sample – all functions to control sampling have the

-prefix sample
+prefix sample.

 You will want to check your results regularly when working with

-objects.
+sim_setup objects.
 Some methods are supplied to do

 that:

-- this is the print
+show - this is the print method for

 S4-Classes.
-You don’t have to call show
+You don’t have to call show explicitly.
+You may

 have noticed that only a few lines of data are printed to the console if

-you evaluate a simulation setup. show
+you evaluate a simulation setup. show will print the

-of the resulting data of one simulation run.plot
+head of the resulting data of one simulation run.plot - for visualizing the dataautoplot - Will imitate smoothScatter with

 ggplot2saeSim has an interface to standard random number generators in R. If things get more complex you can always define new generator functions.